Adolf Benda

-Adolf Benda (27 November 1845 – 12 November 1878) was a Bohemian regional historian, council administrator and glass and jewelry craftsman.
+Adolf Benda (27 November 1845 – 12 November 1878) was a Czech regional historian, council administrator and glass and jewelry craftsman.
 A glass engraver by trade, he was also a prominent figure in public and social life in Jablonec.
 He served on the board of directors of the council and the Duchcov-Podmokly Railway.
-Benda is best known as the author of the Geschichte der Stadt Gablonz und ihrer Umgebung (History of the Town of Jablonec nad Nisou), which was published in 1876-77.
+Benda is best known as the author of the Geschichte der Stadt Gablonz und ihrer Umgebung (History of the City of Jablonec nad Nisou), which was published in 1876–1877.